 Auto-tagging is a setting in Google Ads that allows the system to append your final URLs with parameters in order to report traffic statistics into Analytics.
 Auto-tagging is a huge time-saver, but sometimes it breaks, creating a real challenge when trying to measure performance.
 Plus, whenever data is reporting inaccurately in Analytics, a considerable amount of time can be spent troubleshooting performance issues.
 Or worse, it can make you think your paid search traffic is not converting.

-You’ll notice with auto-tagging that Google appends “Gclid” to your final URLs.
+You’ll notice with auto-tagging that Google appends “gclid” to your final URLs.
 What does this term mean anyway?
-The term “Gclid,” or as it makes more sense to think of as a ‘Google Click ID’ is a way for AdWords to communicate information about the searcher to Analytics.
-This data allows you to view post click activity in Analytics, such as time spent on site, pages per visit, etc. AdWords auto-tagging will encrypt Protocol Buffers into the URL to report on information like:
+The term “gclid,” or the Google click identifier, is a way for Google Ads to communicate information about the searcher to Analytics.
+This data allows you to view post-click activity in Analytics, such as time spent on site, pages per visit, etc. Google Ads auto-tagging will encode the necessary tags into the URL to report on information like:

-First, check in AdWords to see if you have auto-tagging enabled.
-You can do this under “Account Settings > Preferences > Tracking > Auto-tagging > Yes.”
+First, check in Google Ads to see if you have auto-tagging enabled.
+You can do this under ” Settings > Account Settings > Auto-tagging.”